shadow-light/sellingjesus.org/src/articles/judas.md

 The picture of Judas is not primarily of one who harms the good shepherd, but one who has no care for the sheep and only wishes to profit from them.
 We should not narrowly interpret its significance or narrowly apply it.

-Any sin which takes place in the narratives of Scripture is given as an example for us to avoid (cf. 1 Cor.
-10:6).
+Any sin which takes place in the narratives of Scripture is given as an example for us to avoid (cf. 1 Cor 10:6).
 Those who would reject the similarities between the activities of Judas and peddlers of the word risk making the sin of Judas one that cannot be imitated today, and therefore it would be of no real caution to the church.

 ## Conclusion